john-gress/LogFetch/docs/Design.md

 ---

 ## Future work
 * Fix error response for Spring Boot validation.
-The return code is correct, but no error message is ugly.
+The return code is correct, but message from validation is not used.
+* Fix error handling.
+There's some issue with the jakarta constraints, and the generic exception handler is being used to mask this issue.
 * Add security (API keys or JWT).
 * Add logging.
 * Discuss need for https.